 - Setting the center and zoom level.
 The zoom level determines the number of tiles the image of the area is divided into.

 To make the map display convenient and efficient, the map image is divided into squares that are 256x256 pixels in size.
 They are called tiles.
 When generating the image in the browser, the API loads only the tiles that are visible right now, which helps limit traffic and use caching efficiently.

 At the smallest scale (zoom level 0), the entire territory is covered by a single tile.

 At the next scale level (zoom level 1), the entire territory is made up of four tiles.

 At a more detailed scale (zoom level 2), the entire surface of the Earth is covered by a grid of 16 tiles (4x4), and so on.

 This means that each zoom level divides the map into 4N tiles, where N is the zoom level.

-Tiles are usually labeled in the same way as pixel coordinates — starting from the upper-left corner of the "world".
+Tiles are usually labeled in the same way as pixel coordinates, that is, starting from the upper-left corner of the "world".
 To get a tile number, divide the global pixel coordinates of its upper-left corner by 256 and round down.

 Dividing the map into sections like this is useful not only for displaying the base layer itself, but also for services that provide a significant volume of information.
 The tile approach is used, for example, in the clustering and hotspot layers technologies.
 In addition, the Yandex.Maps API supports any mechanisms for dividing surfaces into sections, not necessarily as equal squares; you only need to set the rules for converting tile numbers to global pixels and back.